shota-tsuji/lab/list4.md

 21. clSpMV: A cross-platform OpenCL SpMV framework on GPUs[2012]
 26. Optimization of sparse matrix-vector multiplication on emerging multicore platforms[2007]

+##
+3. A new approach for sparse matrix vector product on NVIDIA GPUs[2011]
+4. Hybrid-parallel sparse matrix-vector multiplication with explicit communication overlap on current multicore-based systems[2011]

 ## Others
 ### from Science Direct
 - Improved row-grouped CSR format for storing of sparse matrices on GPU[2009]